nextstrain/nextstrain.org/docs/redis.md

         heroku redis:info redis-X-N

-    This starts at `fork in progress` and is supposed to change once completed (forks start as replicas and then switch to primaries), but it never seemed to complete for me.
-All data looked transferred by inspection of `info keyspace`, a couple pages of `scan`, and a manually issued `sync` jumping over bulk sync and right to live monitor mode, so I moved on to promoting it.
+    This starts at `fork in progress` and is supposed to change once completed (forks start as replicas and then switch to primaries), but it may appear stuck in that state.
+If that happens, it should be safe to continue as long as all data looks to be transferred.
+Do this by inspection of:

+    - `info keyspace`
+    - a couple pages of `scan`
+    - a manually issued `sync` jumping over bulk sync and right to live monitor mode

  4. Compare settings to the previous instance and adjust as necessary: